 November 20, 2009

-James Delingpole has been credited with coining the term “Climategate” to describe what climate skeptics have put forward as a scientific conspiracy where the alleged climate scientists manipulated climate data to supress data.
-The event rose out of a series of hacked e-mails from the Climate Research Unit (CRU) of the University of East Anglia.
+James Delingpole has been credited with coining the term “Climategate” to describe what climate skeptics have presented as a scientific conspiracy to manipulate data carried out by climate scientists.
+The scandal arose from a series of hacked e-mails from the Climatic Research Unit (CRU) of the University of East Anglia.

-Climate scientists were since exonerated of any wrongdoing after a series of investigation into the subject, but climate change skeptics continue to describe the event as proof of a conspiracy.
+Climate scientists were since exonerated of any wrongdoing after a series of investigations into the subject, but climate change skeptics continue to describe the event as proof of a conspiracy.